Groups Fall 2016

 Social Confidence Group

-This group is a three-part series and is being offered once this semester.
+This group is a three-part series.
 The group is educational in nature and goes over specific skills such as reading social cues, overcoming initial anxiety, and getting to know others on a meaningful level.
 It is particularly geared for those individuals who feel socially awkward, find it difficult to initiate conversation, and have trouble meeting friends or dating partners.
-Students must first have an initial appointment at the Counseling Center to be referred to the Social Confidence Group.
-Please call the Counseling Center at (859) 257-8701 for more information or to sign up for an appointment.
-Sessions held in 201 Frazee Hall.